e-s-l/weather-bot/PearlsFirstBot/README.md

 I've removed the databases from the commit (you'll need to create these with the right names), as well as the bottoken (should allow the user to give their own).

 Written in Java.

-Based off of the tutoiral here: https://rubenlagus.github.io/TelegramBotsDocumentation/java-telegram-bot-tutorial.html
+Based off of the tutorial here: https://rubenlagus.github.io/TelegramBotsDocumentation/java-telegram-bot-tutorial.html

 ## Functions: